Cape Town Spurs F.C.

-Cape Town Spurs F.C. (formerly known as Ajax Cape Town) is a South African professional football club based in Parow in the city of Cape Town that plays in the National First Division.
+Cape Town Spurs F.C. (formerly known as Ajax Cape Town) is a South African professional football club based in Parow in the city of Cape Town that plays in the ABC Motsepe League.
 Dutch Eredivisie club AFC Ajax was their parent club and majority shareholder after a merger of both Cape Town Spurs and Seven Stars in January 1999 until selling its shares in September 2020.
 After the Ajax Amsterdam partnership ended the club resurrected the name Cape Town Spurs.

 The club's motto of 'Our Youth Our Future' indicates the strong emphasis on youth development at Cape Town Spurs.

 History

 Cape Town Spurs were formed on 11 January 1970, competing in the Federation Professional League from 1971 until 1984, winning the league seven times, and the National Soccer League from 1985 to 1995, winning the championship in the final season, before the establishment of the South African Premiership in 1996.
-The club also won league and the Cup in 1995, then known as the Bob Save Super Bowl.
+The club also won the league and the Cup in 1995, then known as the Bob Save Super Bowl.

 Ajax Cape Town era

 In 1999 Ajax Cape Town was formed via the amalgamation of two Cape Town-based teams, Seven Stars and Cape Town Spurs, as AFC Ajax expanded their worldwide talent-feeder network to South Africa, with the club adopting the club crest of the Amsterdam-based club.
 Ajax Cape Town was originally founded by John Comitis and Rob Moore in 1999.
 John Comitis, the honouree life chairman of Ajax Cape Town, later sold his shares in the club after 14 years at the helm and is now the chairman of Cape Town City.

 Ajax, nicknamed Urban Warriors, played their first official game against Kaizer Chiefs in the Iwisa Charity Spectacular on 17 July 1999.
 Ajax caused an upset when they beat Chiefs 1–0 with Sam Pam, the Ajax Cape Town captain, scoring the winning goal.

 Former South Africa national team coach Gordon Igesund, the country's most successful club coach, who won league titles with Manning Rangers, Orlando Pirates, Santos and Sundowns, coached the club from 2002 until 2006.

 Ajax's highest league finish was runners-up in 2003–04, 2007–08 and 2010–11.
 Ajax won the Rothmans Cup in 2000, the Nedbank Cup in 2007, the Telkom Knockout in 2008 and the MTN8 in 2015.

 In January 2007 Ajax CT managed to beat AFC Ajax 3–1 in a friendly game held in Cape Town.
 The next friendly, played in Amsterdam, ended in a 3–2 win for AFC Ajax in July 2009.
+In another notable friendlies; Ajax CT drew 1–1 with Manchester United (21 July 2012, Cape Town Stadium) and drew 2–2 (losing 4–2 on penalties) against Sporting CP (24 July 2015, Cape Town Stadium).